mlgg/BDAA-Final-Project/README.md

 1. Data files:

 	a) "Water_Right_Applications.csv" (https://data.wa.gov/Natural-Resources-Environment/Water-Right-Applications/9ubz-5r4b)

-    	b) this dataset contains all relevant information taken from Water Right Applications in Washington State, and includes the               following fields:
+		-this dataset contains all relevant information taken from Water Right Applications in Washington State, and includes the               following fields:

           	1. "WR_DOC_ID" -- database key for the document
           	2. "DOCUMENT_NUMBER" -- Washington State document ID number
           	3. "DOCUMENT_TYPE" -- indicates whether the application is new or a change to an existing water right